 The second option is a Home Equity Line of Credit or HELOC.
 A HELOC allows you to withdraw small amounts of cash as needed from a fixed amount, paying interest only on the amount of money you’ve used.

-What are the benefits of a standard Home Equity Loan or HELOC?
+What are the benefits of a cash out refinance or HELOC?

 Better Rate: With either standard or HELOC you can expect to find a better interest rate than you would on a credit card or other unsecured personal loan.